Aurora Innovation: Executive changes

 In May 2025, Sterling Anderson, Aurora's co-founder and Chief Product Officer, announced his resignation, effective June 1.
 He also stepped down from the company's board of directors on August 31.
 Anderson stated that his departure was not due to any disagreements with Aurora's operations or policies.
 He expressed that leaving was a difficult decision but felt confident in the company's trajectory, noting that Aurora had reached a critical inflection point with established product strategy, deployed technology, and a team poised for scaling.

-Following his departure from Aurora, Anderson was appointed as Executive Vice President of Global Product and Chief Product Officer at General Motors (GM), effective June 2, 2025.
-In this role, he oversees the entire product lifecycle for both gasoline and electric vehicles and is based at GM's Mountain View Tech Center in California.
-Anderson's move aligns with GM's strategic shift from its robotaxi business toward enhancing autonomous capabilities in personal vehicles, particularly through the expanded deployment of its Super Cruise hands-free driving technology.

 Expansion of driverless trucking operations

 In the second half of 2025, Aurora plans to expand its driverless trucking operations to include night driving and operation during adverse weather conditions, such as rain and heavy winds.
 The company also intends to extend its driverless routes beyond the Dallas–Houston corridor to include El Paso, Texas, and Phoenix, Arizona.
 Aurora's CFO, Dave Maday, indicated that enabling night operations could potentially double the company's drive time, enhancing asset utilization.

 As of May 2025, Aurora operates two driverless trucks on a daily basis and expects to scale up to "tens of trucks" by the end of the year.
 The company plans to own, operate, maintain, and insure its own trucks for carrier customers in the short term, with some trucks available on the Uber Freight network.
 Starting in 2027 or earlier, Aurora anticipates that customers will purchase self-driving trucks directly from manufacturers, transitioning to a driver-as-a-service model aimed at achieving higher gross margins.